 In addition, pursuant to section 560.205 of the ITSR, non-U.S. persons continue to be prohibited from reexporting from a third country, directly or indirectly, any goods, technology, or services that have been exported from the United States if they know or have reason to know that the reexportation is intended specifically for Iran or the Government of Iran and the items are controlled for export from the United States to Iran.
-Non-U.S. persons also continue to be prohibited from reexporting from a third country items containing 10 percent or more U.S.-controlled content, if undertaken with knowledge or reason to know that the reexportation or reexportation of U.S.-origin goods that are designated as EAR99 under the EAR from a third country to Iran without knowledge or reason to know at the time of export from the United States that the goods are intended specifically for Iran would not be prohibited.
+Non-U.S. persons also continue to be prohibited from reexporting from a third country items containing 10 percent or more U.S.-controlled content, if undertaken with knowledge or reason to know that the reexportation is intended specifically for Iran or the Government of Iran.
+However, the exportation or reexportation of U.S.-origin goods that are designated as EAR99 under the EAR from a third country to Iran without knowledge or reason to know at the time of export from the United States that the goods are intended specifically for Iran would not be prohibited.
 Additional export controls administered by the Department of Commerce may also apply.
 [01-16-2016]